GitNAG0/ReadMe-Generator/README.md

   ## License
   This project is licensed under the none License
   ## Contributing
-  Feel free, I had a ton of help with this one.
+  Feel free!
+I had a ton of help with this one...
   ## Tests
   To run tests, run the following command:
   ```
-  tests
+  npm test
   ```
   ## Questions
   If you have any questions about the repo or want to open an issue contact GitNAG0 on fladnatas@gmail.com